RECON: Robust symmetry discovery via Explicit Canonical Orientation Normalization: Method

 Formally, let $\eta: \gX \to \gZ$ be such a $\gG$-invariant encoder, we then define an equivalence relation $\sim_\varepsilon$ in $\gX$ based on connected proximity in $\gZ$:

 where $d_\gZ$ is a norm-induced distance in $\gZ$ and $\varepsilon>0$ is a small threshold.
-Intuitively, this equivalence relation groups objects whose invariant features form a connected component (Figure~\ref{fig:classdefinition}, \emph{left}).
-We denote the resulting equivalence class containing $x$ as $[x]$.\footnote{While we use this definition throughout our theoretical derivations (see Proofs~\ref{appx:proofs}), in practice, we approximate the classes $[x]$ by simply computing the $k$-nearest neighbors of $\eta(x)$ in $\gZ$ for efficiency (see Algorithm~\ref{alg:recon_nn_search}).} \paragraph{\textbf{(ii)} Modeling pose variations.} Having established the classes $[x]$, we now focus on modeling the distribution of group transformations responsible for pose variations within each class.
+Intuitively, this equivalence relation groups objects whose invariant features form a connected component (Fig.~\ref{fig:classdefinition}, left).
+We denote the resulting equivalence class containing $x$ as $[x]$.\footnote{While we use this definition throughout our theoretical derivations (see Proofs~\ref{appx:proofs}), in practice, we approximate the classes $[x]$ by simply computing the $k$-nearest neighbors of $\eta(x)$ in $\gZ$ for efficiency (see Algorithm~\ref{alg:recon_nn_search}).} \changes{We empirically validate this equivalence class definition in Appendix~\ref{appx:equiv_class_quality}, confirming effective capture of pose-invariant similarity, \rebuttal{and analyze its limitations in detail}.} \paragraph{\textbf{(ii)} Modeling pose variations} Having established the classes $[x]$, we now focus on modeling the distribution of group transformations responsible for pose variations within each class.
 We model this as a probabilistic process.

 Conceptually, there exists some true underlying probability distribution $\mu_{[x]}$ that governs how instances $s \in [x]$ are generated by transforming some reference pose $\gamma_{[x]}\in\gX$ plus residual non-group variations.
 Formally, let $\gG$ be a Lie group and consider $\mu_{[x]}$ a probability distribution over $\gG$.
 We assume that instances $s \in [x]$ can be generated by sampling a transformation $g\sim\mu_{[x]}$ and applying it to a reference pose $\gamma_{[x]}$, plus a deviation term $\varepsilon_s\sim\gP_{\varepsilon'}$: